sjackman/thesis/whitespruce.md

 Introns in coding genes         |9               |7
 tRNA genes containing introns   |6               |0

-Table: Table 2: Sequencing, assembly and annotation metrics of the white spruce organellar genomes.
-The number of distinct genes are shown in parentheses.
+Table: Sequencing, assembly and annotation metrics of the white spruce organellar genomes.
+The number of distinct genes are shown in parentheses. {#tbl:metrics}

 All protein-coding genes are single copy, except *psbI* and *ycf12*, which have two copies each.
 All tRNA genes are single copy, except *trnH-GUG*, *trnI-CAU*, *trnS-GCU* and *trnT-GGU*, which have two copies each.
 All rRNA genes are single copy.